A Thousand Kisses Deep (film): Plot

-Mia was then taken to her 18th birthday, when she started to date Ludwig.
-It was revealed Ludwig was actually old enough to be her father.
-Mia rushed to Harmony in hope of stopping her younger self but failed.
-Now, Mia asked Max to take her to the time when the family photo was taken.
+Mia is then taken to her 18th birthday, when she started dating Ludwig.
+Mia rushes to Harmony in hope of stopping her younger self but fails.
+Mia asks Max to take her to the time when the family photo was taken.
 It was the day before her 10th birthday, when her parents took her to a park to listen to a clown playing a trumpet.
-When kid Mia demanded a "real song", Mia discovered the clown was in fact Ludwig.
-Mia tried to take kid Mia away from Ludwig but kid Mia wanted the clown to come to her birthday party, while Mia was invited by Doug, her father.
+When kid Mia demanded a "real song", Mia discovers the clown was in fact Ludwig.
+Mia tries to take her younger self away from Ludwig but kid Mia wanted the clown to come to her birthday party, while the older Mia was invited by Doug, her father.

-Mia walked with Ludwig to Harmony.
+Mia walks with Ludwig to Harmony.
 After they left the pub, they were attacked by two gangsters whom Ludwig owed money to.
 They managed to get away and Mia gave Ludwig a bundle of money, convincing him to go to America.
-Ludwig took the money and left with gratitude.
+Ludwig takes the money and left with gratitude.
 Next day, Mia went to the birthday party and talked to Doris, her mother, as well as encouraging kid Mia.
-Out of her surprise, Ludwig showed up in her flat.
-To worsen the situation, Ludwig was having a sexual interaction with Doris but was caught by Doug.
-Doug shot Ludwig in his arm and Mia took the gun with her.
+Out of her surprise, Ludwig showed up in the flat.
+To worsen the situation, Ludwig is revealed to have an affair with Doris but was caught by Doug.
+Doug shoots Ludwig in his arm and Mia takes the gun with her.
 Mia then took kid Mia outside but was confronted by the police.
-She managed to flee and ran into Max.
-Mia asked Max to take her to the time when all things began.
+She managed to flee and runs into Max.
+Mia asked Max to take her to the time when it all began.

-Mia arrived in the time when her family moved into the flat.
-In this time, she met her parents, while Doris suggested they should go to Harmony for dinner.
-In the pub, Mia was shocked and horrified to discover the truth; Doris was having an affair with Ludwig and he was Mia's biological father.
-Doris was hospitalised as she was going to give birth, while Mia was vomiting outside the pub.
-Out of anger and despair, Mia shot Ludwig in the abdomen and fled the pub.
+Mia arrives in the time when her family moved into the flat.
+In this time, she meets her parents, while the pregnant Doris suggested they should go to Harmony for dinner.
+In the pub, Doris quietly informs Ludwig that he is the father of her baby, making Mia realize Ludwig was her biological father.
+Ludwig denies this and rejects Doris, causing her to go into labor.
+As Doris is taken away with Doug, Mia, horrified that she had sex with her father all along, vomits outside.
+She later enters the pub and shoots Ludwig in the abdomen.

-Mia went to the hospital to visit baby Mia.
-She then went back to the flat to see Max, asking about the old woman living upstairs.
+Mia goes to the hospital to visit her baby self.
+She goes back to the flat to see Max, asking about the old woman living upstairs.
 Max claimed he did not know such a person and passed her the box containing Doris's personal belongings in her final moment.

-Back in the present day, Mia took the box to her mother's grave.
-Feeling relieved, Mia left the graveyard, living on her own life.
+Returning to the present, Mia takes the box to her mother's grave and leaves, determined to live her life in her own terms.